Our Verdict

 The container is made from high-quality 18/8 stainless steel, and the outside is powder coated, which gives it a clean and attractive finish.
 We tossed this bottle around and didn't get any scuffing on the container.
 We did scuff up the rim of the lid a bit, but it didn't affect performance.
 The lid is hard, BPA-free plastic, and has a rubber gasket that ensures a good seal.
 The hinge on the flip straw seems solid, and we saw no wear during our testing.
 It even has a little plastic finger that keeps the vent plugged when the straw is flipped down.
 The whole thing is dishwasher-safe.

-The only thing that we felt could use improvement in terms of quality is the plastic straw.
-It's thin and has questionable durability, and is undoubtedly from where the plastic taste stemmed during the hot water test.
+We think the plastic straw could use some improvement.
+It's thin and has questionable durability, and is undoubtedly where the plastic taste stemmed during the hot water test.
 To be fair, Hydro Flask does not recommend this lid for hot liquids.
-If you really want to push that boundary, then we recommend removing the straw.
-Once again, it didn't receive the highest score in this category, but it was at the top of the pack.
+If you really want to push that boundary, we recommend removing the straw.
 This is a solid bottle backed by a lifetime warranty in case anything does happen.

 Should You Buy the Hydro Flask Wide Mouth with Straw?